orangeTasteYummers/TariqGPTWebsite/README.md

 2. python 3.12
 3. a browser of your choice that can access local host

+Quick note for windows setup: if you use a different python version other than python 3.12, just replace `-3.12` with `-your.pyversion`

 # Steps for Windows
 1. Go to root directory and run `npm install`
 2. If any errors are present, run `npm audit fix`